Mahesh-Venkat/pexels/README.md

 ###### Features

-- It caches the paged data in-memory for better usage of the system resources which not only gives fast response but also helps in data loading without hiccups.
 - It handles the network request duplication very elegantly hence saving the user's bandwidth and system resources.
 - It has inbuilt support for error handling, retry and refresh use cases.